smittytone/pdfmaker/README.md

 # pdfmaker 2.3.8 #

-*pdfmaker* is a command line tool for combining multiple JPEG images into a single PDF file.
+*pdfmaker* is a command line tool for combining multiple images into a single PDF file.
+It supports JPEG, HEIC, PNG, TIFF, BMP and WebP as source-image formats.

-It can also be used to convert a PDF into separate page images.
+It can also be used to convert a PDF into separate page JPEG images.

 For some background on the development of this tool, please see [this blog post](https://smittytone.wordpress.com/2019/10/25/macos-make-pdf-from-images/).